brandonxu360/residue-estimator/README.md

 - [Docker Docs Reference - Run](https://docs.docker.com/reference/cli/docker/container/run/)

 ### 5. A Note on Development
-For local development, one can either use tooling such as VSCode's Dev Containers for a container-only development experience, or install dependencies locally using Python venv.
+For local development, one can either use tooling such as VSCode's [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for a container-only development experience, or install dependencies locally with Python venv.

+I prefer using VSCode's Dev Container to avoid installing dependencies locally and to standardize development/production environments.
+Simply install the Dev Containers extension and reopen the project in the container.
+The `.devcontainer.json` is already provided in the project.

+For more information, please refer to the [VSCode Documentation](https://code.visualstudio.com/docs/devcontainers/containers).

 ## Maintainers